 - icing sugar, optional

-Preheat the oven to 140 degrees Celsius/ 280 degrees Fahrenheit.
-Butter a deep 20 cm/ 8 inch round cake tin or springform and line its bottom with baking paper.
+- Preheat the oven to 140 degrees Celsius/ 285 degrees Fahrenheit.
+Butter a deep 20 cm/ 8 inch round cake tin or springform and line the bottom with baking paper.

-Give the soft butter, muscovado sugar, eggs, flour, all-spice, cardamom, cinnamon and nutmeg to a large bowl.
+- Place the soft butter, muscovado sugar, eggs, flour, all-spice, cardamom, cinnamon, and nutmeg in a large bowl.
 Mix well.

-Give the mixture to the prepared baking dish and bake for 2 to 2 ¼ hours or until the cake is firm to the touch and a toothpick inserted in the middle comes out clean.
+- Pour the mixture into the prepared baking dish and bake for 2 to 2 ¼ hours or until the cake is firm to the touch and a toothpick inserted in the middle comes out clean.

-You can serve the Christmas fruit cake immediately, but it becomes even better if served the next day.
+- You can serve the Christmas fruit cake immediately, but it is even better if served the next day.

-Note 1: You can replace the muscovado sugar with the same amount brown sugar minus one tablespoon.
-Add one tablespoon molasses instead that missing tablespoon sugar, if available.
+- You can replace the muscovado sugar with the same amount of brown sugar minus one tablespoon.
+Add one tablespoon molasses instead of the missing tablespoon of sugar, if available.

-Note 2: You can replace one third or half the glace cherries with candied peel of your choice.
+- You can replace one-third or half of the glace cherries with the candied peel of your choice.